janny801/simple-c-calculator/README.md

 # Simple Calculator in C

-This is a simple command-line calculator written in C. It takes two integers as input and performs the corresponding arithmetic operation.
-The program outputs floating-point values but currently does not support operations with floating-point inputs.
-Plans to add support for floating-point operations in the future.
+This is a simple command-line calculator written in C. It takes two numbers (integers and/or floating-point) as input and performs the corresponding arithmetic operation.
+The program outputs floating-point values.

 ## Features